cyj-1208/VL-BERT-EEG-Artifact-Detection/README.md

 ## Datasets

 ## Preprocessing
+The raw EEG signals were first converted to a bipolar montage, followed by filtering at 0.5–35 Hz, downsampling to 100 Hz, and amplitude clipping to −800 to 800 µV.
+Finally, the continuous EEG signals were segmented into 2-second windows with a 1-second overlap.
+The same preprocessing pipeline was applied to the CGMH dataset to ensure consistency across datasets.
 ## Prompt engineering
 Continuous EEG recordings are segmented into 2-second windows with a 1-second overlap.
 Signal features are then extracted from each segment to generate a textual prompt, while an STFT spectrogram is simultaneously generated as the visual input.
 See `prompt/prompt_example.txt` for a complete prompt example.
 ```